Duloxetine: Sexual dysfunction

+Post-SSRI sexual dysfunction

+Post-SSRI sexual dysfunction (PSSD) is an iatrogenic condition in which sexual side effects persist after discontinuation of serotonin reuptake inhibiting antidepressants, including duloxetine.
+Characteristic symptoms include genital numbness, pleasureless or weak orgasm, loss of libido, and erectile dysfunction; non-sexual symptoms such as emotional blunting and cognitive impairment may also occur.
+The condition can arise after even brief exposure to a serotonin reuptake inhibitor and may persist indefinitely; there is currently no established treatment.
+The DSM-5 noted in 2013 that serotonin reuptake inhibitor–induced sexual dysfunction may persist after the agent is discontinued.
+A 2023 retrospective cohort study of over 12,000 males estimated the risk of irreversible sexual dysfunction at approximately 0.46% of patients treated with serotonergic antidepressants, including SNRIs, though the actual prevalence remains uncertain and the condition is likely underreported.

+In 2019, the European Medicines Agency's Pharmacovigilance Risk Assessment Committee (PRAC) reviewed evidence including data on duloxetine specifically and recommended that product labels for all SSRIs and SNRIs be updated to state that sexual dysfunction may be long-lasting even after treatment is stopped.
+Health Canada followed with similar label updates in 2021.
+In 2024, Australia's Therapeutic Goods Administration aligned all SSRI and SNRI product information to reflect this risk, noting that duloxetine was among the products requiring updated warnings about persistent sexual dysfunction.

 Increased sweating

 Duloxetine may also cause sweating more than usual (hyperhidrosis).

 The exact mechanism behind why duloxetine increases sweating is still not fully understood.
 However, a possible explanation is in duloxetine's action on the sympathetic nervous system.
 Sympathetic nerves control thermoregulation and sweating in humans; when increased levels of noradrenaline are present (as seen with SNRIs), this can stimulate sweat gland activity, leading to an increase in perspiration.
-Noradrenaline release may also cause increased serotonin availability that results from inhibiting reuptake.
+Norepinephrine release may also cause increased serotonin availability that results from inhibiting reuptake.
 Such release enhances and further facilitates the activation of post-synaptic α-adrenoceptors by noradrenaline, which can stimulate sweat gland activity, leading to more significant amounts of copious liquid secretion mainly at higher duloxetine dosages above certain thresholds.
 The amount of sweating experienced may be influenced by the noradrenergic tone, which is determined by the interaction between noradrenergic and serotonergic neurons.
 Therefore, at higher serum doses or concentrations (above certain thresholds) resulting from therapeutic antidepressant treatment, patients may show more perspiration than at lower doses.